App User Acquisition Costs (2024)

 CPI Rate

 Cost-Per-Install rates can have a huge impact on an app user acquisition cost.
 You can calculate your own CPI by dividing the total amount your spend on digital ads by the number of installs.
 Stepping into new areas may mean searching for benchmarks to help plan your budget.
 And to give you an example, the average mobile app CPI can vary in different territories.
-In the 2019/2020 year for APAC it was $0.93, in EMEA $1.03, in Latin America $0.34 and $5.28 in North America.
+This year for APAC it is between $1,5 and $3.00, in EMEA – between $2,00 and $4.00, in Latin America is between $0.50 and $2.00 and between $2.5 and $5.00 in North America.

 Mobile app user acquisition cost is also influenced by a range of app monetization approaches.
 For example, getting a potential user to install an app is the first critical step in the user journey.
 But, if you’re running a freemium app and hoping to unlock in-app purchases or subscriptions, you’ll need to look beyond CPI to analyze your costs.
 Converting freemium app users entails significant marketing activity ranging from in-app advertising to retargeting.
 And this will come at varying costs.